Learn

 The Home Model answers one question: when can you afford to buy?

-It connects three things that most people track separately — your savings trajectory, your debt paydown timeline, and the equity tied up in your existing home — into a single timeline.
-The output is a date, plus a chart that shows exactly how the math gets you there.
+It pulls together three things people usually track separately.
+Your savings trajectory, your debt paydown timeline, and the equity in your current home.
+Output is a date plus a chart that shows how the math got there.

-The model takes no opinion on whether you should buy.
-It just runs the math against your inputs and shows you when the numbers line up.
+The model doesn't take a position on whether you should buy.
+It just runs the numbers.

 The inputs

-Inputs are grouped into four sections, in the order they appear in the tool.
+Four sections, in the order they show up in the tool.

 Right now

-• Current savings balance — what you have set aside for a down payment right now.
-The starting point of the simulation.
+• Current savings balance.
+What you've got set aside for a down payment right now.
+Starting point of the simulation.

-• Monthly savings contribution — what you're putting away each month during the debt paydown period.
-Deliberate phrasing: this is the contribution rate before any debt-related cash flow is freed up.
+• Monthly savings contribution.
+What you're putting away each month while you're still paying down debt.
+This is the rate before any debt cash flow gets freed up.

-• Annual return on savings — the rate your savings earn while sitting (HYSA, brokerage, etc.).
-The model converts this to a monthly rate and compounds it on every step.
+• Annual return on savings.
+The rate your savings earn just sitting there (HYSA, brokerage, whatever).
+The model converts it to a monthly rate and compounds it every step.

 Debt paydown

-Two fields describing the bridge from where you are now to a debt-free state:
+Two fields.
+The bridge from where you are now to debt-free.

-• Months until debt-free — how many months from today before all current debt obligations are paid off.
-You can pull this from the Debt Paydown model or estimate it.
+• Months until debt-free.
+How many months from today until all your current debt is paid off.
+Pull this from the Debt Paydown model or just estimate.

-• Monthly cash flow unlocked — the total monthly payment that's freed when those debts clear.
-After the debt-free month, your savings contribution increases to this amount.
+• Monthly cash flow unlocked.
+The total monthly payment that frees up when those debts clear.
+After the debt-free month, your savings contribution bumps up to this amount.

 The model does not simulate the debt paydown itself.
-It treats the debt period as a fixed-length runway with a fixed contribution, then steps up the contribution once that runway ends.
+It treats the debt period as a fixed runway with a fixed contribution, then steps the contribution up once that runway ends.

 Your current home

-• Selling costs — agent fees plus closing costs, as a percentage of sale price.
-The default of 6% reflects typical full-service agent commissions.
+• Selling costs.
+Agent fees plus closing costs as a percentage of sale price.
+Default is 6%, which is typical for full-service agent commissions.
 This is a percentage of sale price, not equity, because that's how agent commissions and most title fees actually scale.

-The model computes net equity from these three.
-Equity does not earn returns inside the simulation — it's treated as a single capital event at closing, applied once you reach the goal.
+The model figures out net equity from these three.
+Equity doesn't earn returns inside the simulation.
+It's treated as a single cash event at closing, applied once you hit the goal.

 Target home

-• Down payment — the percentage you intend to put down (20% by default).
+• Down payment.
+The percentage you're putting down (20% by default).

-• Closing costs — buyer's closing costs as a percentage of purchase price (2% default).
-Typically includes loan origination fees, title insurance, escrow, recording fees, and prepaid taxes/insurance held at closing.
+• Closing costs.
+Buyer's closing costs as a percentage of purchase price (2% default).
+Usually includes loan origination fees, title insurance, escrow, recording fees, and prepaid taxes/insurance held at closing.

-• Annual home price appreciation — expected yearly growth of home prices.
-Used only to project a moving goal post; if you set it to 0, the appreciation line disappears from the chart.
+• Annual home price appreciation.
+Expected yearly growth of home prices.
+Used only to project a moving goal post.
+Set it to 0 and the appreciation line disappears from the chart.

 The math: savings growth

 The simulation walks forward one month at a time.
-On each step the running balance compounds and a contribution is added.
+Each step, the balance compounds and a contribution gets added.

-The monthly rate is the annual return divided by 12:
+Monthly rate is annual return divided by 12.

 monthlyRate = annualReturn / 12

-While you are still paying off debt — that is, for every month m where m ≤ debtFreeMonth:
+While you're still paying off debt, for every month m where m ≤ debtFreeMonth:

 balance = balance × (1 + monthlyRate) + currentMonthlySavings